pcolmant/repanier/README.md

     apt-get upgrade -y
     apt-get install -y sudo
     ```
 3. Check if `apache` is installed.
-If yes, the uninstall it because we will use `nginx` and not `apache`.
+If yes, then uninstall it because we will use `nginx` and not `apache` to listen to port 80 and 443.
     ```commandline
     service apache2 status
     ---> Goto step 4 if the message is like : "Unit apache2.service could not be found."